adriangeerre/SyFi/README.md

 ### Input

-SyFi assumes that the genomes and reads are organized in sub-folders inside of the input folder (-i | --input-folder).
+SyFi main assumes that the genomes and reads are organized in sub-folders inside of the input folder (-i | --input-folder).
 Each sub-folder should contain the genome (.fasta) and the reads (.fastq.gz).

 ```
 For example: